• Skip to primary navigation

 Bearded man wearing Hawaiian shirt, sitting on ground and carving.

-Our last stop started with a brisk walk through the Dole Plantation Store, which has more pineapple-related stuff for sale than I ever imagined could possibly existed.
+Our last stop started with a brisk walk through the Dole Plantation Store, which has more pineapple-related stuff for sale than I ever imagined could possibly exist.
 We headed straight for the Plantation Grille - for cup of their a world-famous Dole Whip!
-So, so, so good, especially on a hot day!
+So delicious and refreshing, especially on a hot day!

 Close-up of small serving of Dole Whip.